idia640/presentations/week03/PITCHME.md

 Note:

 ---
+## Research Methods in empirical evaluation

+1. Understanding the problem / user (ethnographic research)
+2. Gather information about characteristics, attitude, opinion of a user group (survey)
+3. Assess need, demand, impact (survey)
+4. Evaluate differences / causes (experimentation)

+Note:

+Empirical methods are used at all points in a design lifecycle.
+- Understanding of the user community
+- Generation of a concept
+- Assessment of concept viability
+- Evaluation of a new design choice

+---
+## Case Study Design

+- Narrative focused on a small user population (nail this down)
+- Think about whether you can do any ethnographic research
+- You have broad goals - now consider a concrete situation and a short list of points to address
+- No design solutions yet!

+Note:

+We haven't really spoken about what a case study is yet.
+You got an idea of how to formulate the problem and then frame a nudge from [the nudge blog](http://nudges.org/2011/09/21/a-devious-little-marketing-nudge/) and  [dozen nudges](https://nudges.files.wordpress.com/2008/04/our-dozen-nudges1.pdf).
+From this, you inferred something about how persuasion, as well. (we'll get into this in much more depth during the semester.)

+Case Studies are another useful tool.
+They are applied often in the social sciences and I've used them at work in order to delve into a particular situation or user story.
+They've been surprisingly effective in communicating some aspect of a complex problem in a way that less technical, and more senior stakeholders can understand: they comprise a narrative that lets you tell the story of your design choice.

+Essentially, a case study is a in-depth study of a particular situation.
+We can use this research design to examine how a design concept might work.
+They are very narrow (they can't be fit to all people), but they are also very flexible.

+Case studies help you find situations that you didn't anticipate.
+They also help you see problems that you hadn't imagined.

+The first thing you need to do for your case study (once your broader objective has been established) is to isolate to a particular population or sub-group.

+Extrapolate a short list of points that you want to make and address.
+You will need these for clarifying the problem and linking to choice points in your design.

+I would like to see your case study presented in something like a digital poster.
+(For example, you can compress down 2 or 4 slides onto one page.)
+So it should be succinct.

+---
+# Course map

+Note:

+---

 ## Next Week

-- Vision
+- Review and refine your case study idea - revise & narrow to a defined user group and concrete situation.
+Add an update to [Slack #case-studies](https://idia640.slack.com/messages/C6J56QY8G0)
-- First journal entry
+- First journal entry - sense & perception

 Note:

+- Case study
+  - Fix on a target user population (or market segment) for your case-study.
+Be focused.
+  - Consider whether it is possible for you to do an informal ethnographic study.
+(Thinking about how to do this may help you narrow down your target.)
+  - Imagine a concrete situation one of your users might encounter - website/app, communications campaign, physical environment.
+For example, Busra's healthcare scenario...
+You can use something that exists and you are improving upon or something more novel that you can sketch.

-- Path:
+- Journal
-  - vision, attention, memory/priming/learning, emotion
-  - language, decision-making, persuasion, culture, social networks
   - Use your own style; e.g., minimal notes, thoughtful narrative
   - I will grade using the rubric and do not judge your learning points
   - Please give thought to your examples -- this is really the heart of the assignment.
+  - Your journal entries will appear in Slack for all of us to read.
 ---